Ellis Wainwright

 Ellis Wainwright (August 3, 1850 – November 6, 1924) was an American capitalist, brewer, art collector and socialite from St. Louis, Missouri.
 He was President of the St. Louis Brewing Company and Director of the St. Louis and Suburban Company.
 He is best known for the Wainwright Building in downtown St. Louis, which was one of the first skyscrapers in the world and one of the most important office buildings of the period.

 Biography

 Wainwright was born on August 3, 1850, and although the family hailed from Godfrey, Illinois, he grew up in nearby St. Louis, where he also spent much of his adult life.
-The son of a prominent brewer and building contractor, an English immigrant named Samuel and Catherine Dorothy, Wainwright was an important figure in railway development in the region.
+The son of a prominent brewer and building contractor, an English immigrant Samuel Wainwright and his wife Catherine Dorothy, Wainwright was an important figure in railway development in the region.
 In 1889, he consolidated his father's Wainwright Brewery Company (in which Samuel Wainwright had successfully doubled the profits) with a brewing syndicate and established the St. Louis Brewing Association.